hapytex/django-antipatterns/antipattern/checking-if-an-object-is-created-with-instance-pk.md

 This will determine how we got to this `MyModel` object: from the database, or by creating a model object.
 This however does not say that a record with the primary key does not exists at the database level already.

-Indeed, `MyModel(pk=1)._state.adding` will also say `True`, even if a record with `id=1` already exists at the dabase level.
+Indeed, `MyModel(pk=1)._state.adding` will also say `True`, even if a record with `id=1` already exists at the database level.
 If we want to know for sure such record exists in the database, there is not much else we can do but making a query and asking the database.